Learn the basics.

 Part One training concludes with a Ministry of Labour (MOL) - developed test.

 You can be certain that by taking our Part One, you will receive a thorough training and a solid foundation in health and safety that prepares you for the Part One test, and sets the stage for Part Two.

 Part Two can begin as soon as you finish Part One.
 You can even register for both courses at the same time - you don't have to wait for your Part One test results from the MOL.
 In fact, we've found that in taking both parts close together, information stays fresh and learning is even more effective.
 However, it is important to note that Part Two must be taken within 1 year of completing Part One.

 Not sure if your workplace needs to have a Joint Health and Safety Committee with certified members?
 No problem.
 Visit our Certification Training Overview page and learn about the requirements and the added value WSPS offers.

 Certification Refresher reviews Certification Parts One and Two and is offered in various formats, making learning flexible, convenient and accessible.

 - Public Classroom - with locations across Ontario, you receive interactive, instructor-led training that encourages learning and networking.

 - On-Site Classroom - our instructors come to your workplace - any shift, 24-7- making this an ideal option for group training.

 The minimum requirement for JHSC Certification Part One training is three days (or 19.5 hours).
+The minimum requirement for JHSC Certification Part One eLearning is 2 days (or 13 hours).
 All participants must meet the minimum training requirement to successfully complete the program.
 If portions of the program are missed, the participant will not be able to write the final evaluation and will be required to retake the training.